Always Someone Better

-- Your rival in Pokemon Red And Blue is always a step (or more!) ahead of you.
+- Your rival in Pokémon Red and Blue is always a step (or more!) ahead of you.
 For example, he boasts about having captured 40 Pokémon when you meet him on the S.S.
-Anne, at which point the player has probably caught barely half that number.
+Anne, at which point the player has probably caught barely half that number. note

 - Also in Pokémon, the opponents in the Battle Tower/Frontier will always beat you no matter how much more skilled you are, because The Computer Is a Cheating Bastard.

 - You're this once again to both of your rivals in Pokémon Black and White .
 Your first rival, Bianca, chooses the starter that's weak to what you picked, doesn't seem to know what she's doing sometimes and usually just accepts that she's probably the weakest of the three of you.
 Your other rival, Cheren, chooses the starter with an advantage over yours (may actually beat you in your first battle) but from then on, continues to lose to you, which he chooses to challenge you after almost every goddamn Gym battle, usually lamenting his loss with "why are you so much better than me?"

 - Lance, who, depending on whether you're playing Red/Blue/Yellow or Gold/Silver/Crystal is either the fourth Elite Four member or the Champion, is this to his cousin Clair, the eighth Gym Leader in Johto.